facebookresearch/ProMerge/README.md

 ![Alt Text](assets/overview.png)

 ### Features
-- We propose ProMerge to generate pseudo-masks without relying on solving computationally demanding generalized eigenvalue problems.
-ProMerge's performance on
+- Prior leading unsupervised methods rely on repeatedly solving graph partitioning over the global context of the image in feature space.
+These methods miss smaller objects that have local context.
-- ProMerge exhibits strong performance on
+- We propose ProMerge, which generates a large number of masks per image by obviating the resolution of the generalized eigevalue problem.
+ProMerge lifts recall on diverse datasets while reducing pseudolabel generation time.
-- We use the [CutLER](https://github.com/facebookresearch/CutLER?tab=readme-ov-file) training recipe for a single round and show that training a MaskRCNN detector on the high-quality ProMerge pseudo-labels results in SOTA performance on six diverse benchmarks
+- We use the [CutLER](https://github.com/facebookresearch/CutLER?tab=readme-ov-file) training recipe for a single round and show that training a MaskRCNN detector on the high-quality ProMerge pseudo-labels results in SOTA performance on six diverse benchmarks.

 ### Demo
 To be updated.